 Your coverage in this health plan under a group contract will not be canceled because you are using your coverage or because you will need more covered services in the future.
 In the event that Blue Cross and Blue Shield cancels your coverage in this health plan under a group contract, a notice will be sent to your group that will tell your group the specific reason(s) that Blue Cross and Blue Shield is canceling the group contract.
-Blue Cross and Blue Shield will cancel your coverage in this health plan under a group contract only when one of the following situations occurs.
+Blue Cross and Blue Shield will cancel your coverage in this health plan under a group contract.
+Blue Cross and Blue Shield will cancel your coverage in this health plan under a group contract.
+Blue Cross and Blue Shield will cancel your coverage in this health plan under a group contract.
+Blue Cross and Blue Shield will cancel your coverage in this health plan under a group contract.
+Blue Cross and Blue Shield will cancel your coverage in this health plan under a group contract.

 - You Commit Misrepresentation or Fraud.
 Your coverage in this health plan will be canceled, or in some cases Blue Cross and Blue Shield may limit your benefits, if you have committed misrepresentation or fraud.
 For example, you gave false or misleading information on the enrollment form.
 Or, you misused your ID card by letting another person who was not enrolled in this health plan attempt to get coverage.
 Your coverage in this health plan may be terminated when the fraud or misrepresentation is discovered or, as permitted by law, back to your effective date or the date of the misrepresentation or fraud.
 Your coverage in this health plan may be terminated retroactive to a date in the past (rather than on a current or future date) only if you committed fraud or made an intentional misrepresentation of a material fact.
-The termination date will be determined by Blue Cross and Blue Shield - You Commit Acts of Physical or Verbal Abuse.
+The termination date will be determined by Blue Cross and Blue Shield. - You Commit Acts of Physical or Verbal Abuse.
 Your coverage in this health plan will be canceled if you commit acts of physical or verbal abuse that pose a threat to, or a threat to the health of, health care providers or other members or employees of Blue Cross and Blue Shield or Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc., and these acts are not related to your physical condition or mental condition.
 In this case, this termination will follow the procedures that have been approved by the Massachusetts Commissioner of Insurance. - You Fail to Comply with Plan Provisions.
 Your coverage in this health plan will be canceled if you fail to comply in a material way with any provision of the group contract.
 For example, if you fail to provide information that Blue Cross and Blue Shield requests related to your coverage in this health plan, Blue Cross and Blue Shield may terminate your coverage. - This Health Plan Is Discontinued.
 Your coverage in this health plan will be canceled if Blue Cross and Blue Shield discontinues this health plan.
 Blue Cross and Blue Shield may discontinue this health plan for any reason as of a date approved by the Massachusetts Commissioner of Insurance.

-Continuation of Group Coverage Family and Medical Leave Act
+Continuation of Group Coverage

+Family and Medical Leave Act